actionhero/actionhero/readme.markdown

 		api.log("Loading complete!", ['green', 'bold']);
 	});

 Now `api.utils.randomNumber()` is available for any action to use!
 It is important to define extra methods in a setter function which is passed to the API on boot via ``params.initFunction`.
 This allows all threads in an cluster to access the methods.
-Setting them another way may not propagate to the children of a node cluster.
+Even though the api object is returned to you, setting globally-available functions after initialization way may not propagate to the parts of actionHero.

-## Default Actions you can try `?action=..` which are included in the framework:
+## Default Content
+__Actions__:

 * cacheTest - a test of the DB-based key-value cache system
 * actionClusterCacheTest - another version of a cache test, but this one works across many nodes in the actionCluster.
 This version also persists an object after the test is compete.
 * actionsView - returns a list of available actions on the server and their metadata